-- Bake at 350 degrees F in 50 to 55 minutes or until a toothpick placed in the middle comes out clean.
+- Bake at 350 degrees F for 50 to 55 minutes or until a toothpick placed in the middle comes out clean.

-Remove cake from oven and allow the cake to cool in the pan over 10 mins.
+- Remove the cake from the oven and allow the cake to cool in the pan for over 10 mins.
 Transfer cake onto wire racks; let allow the cake to cool completely.

 Cream Cheese Frosting

 - Mix cream cheese, cream with vanilla, and cream in the medium bowl, until they are smooth.
 Add confectioners’ sugar; beat until smooth.